 Where Prince Of Darkness really chills is in its authentically weird imagery.
 It's a film where mirrors become portals and people receive messages from the future in the form of an eerie, recurring dream.
 It's also a film where Alice Cooper memorably kills a random guy using half a bicycle.
 Disjointed it may be, but there's a lot of good stuff in Prince Of Darkness.

 The Fog (1980)

 Analyse The Fog for a few minutes and it starts to fall apart.
 The ghostly leppers' abilities seem to vary from one scene to the next and all the bloodshed could have been easily avoided if people had simply got in their cars and left town.
 But ignore logic and consistency, for this is Carpenter's most wonderfully atmospheric tale.
 Set in the sun-drenched Californian coastal town of Antonio Bay, it's a film of silent beaches, remote lighthouses and unfathomable terrors from the sea.
 It's also blessed with another spine-tingling Carpenter score.
-We've still no idea what a stomach pounder is, though.
-Anyone?

 The Thing (1982)

-The first and, most would agree, the best of Carpenter's loose Apocalypse Trilogy is a sci-fi-tinged horror masterpiece.
-In a remote Antarctic research station, a shape-shifting alien entity wreaks havoc, consuming and copying the scientists there.
-Much imitated in the years since, it's a claustrophobic shocker that uses its explosively gruey practical effects to fantastic and frightening effect.
+The Thing is a sci-fi horror classic, where a shape-shifting alien entity wreaks havoc in a remote Antarctic research station, consuming and copying the scientists.
+Much imitated in the years since, it's a claustrophobic shocker that uses its explosively gruesome practical effects to fantastic and frightening ends.
 Yes, it's technically a remake (of 1951's The Thing From Another World), but this is a very different sort of picture.
 And while it didn't fare particularly well at the box office, it's gone on to be a monster cult hit.
-You can ignore the recent prequel, though.